rakenduste-programmeerimine-2024/kino-rakendus/README.md

   - Users can see a list of upcoming movies at the cinemas.
   - Each movie has some basic information about it (e.g title, poster and release date).
-  - The information will come from [API Name Placeholder] API.
+  - The information will come from all of the different cinema APIs.

 - **Search**

-  - Users can search for movies by:
+  - Users can search for movies by it's title
-    - Name
-    - Genre
-    - Ratings
-    - Cast
-  - Users can filter search results to refine the search.

 - **Movie Details**

-  - Upon clicking on a movie, there will be more detailed information.
+  - Upon clicking or hovering on a movie, there will be more detailed information.
   - The extra details include:
     - Short summary of the story
+    - Title
+    - Rating (PG, R etc)

+- **Country wide cinemas**
+  - The website will show information about all of the cinemas in Estonia.

+- **Settings**
-    - The cast
+  - The user can choose between light and dark modes.

-    - User ratings
+## Future functionalities (nice to haves)
 - **Favorite Movies**

   - Users can add movies to their favorites.